Galileo's Daughter by Dava Sobel

 I recommend this book to all the readers

 'A place for Us by Fatima Farheen Mirza.'

 It's sporadic to find such book which tells a reader, so minutely about someone’s spiritual journey, every line is so meaningful, and every emotion is felt before writing, every word is cherished, and she lived this book before bringing it to this world.
 I am deeply touched by how she defined such complicated relationships and diverse Human Nature

 We all hate these gossips, which our relatives, neighbours & the rest of the society is so much interested in!
 I never understood why these sick people spread rumours about others, whereas I refrain from expressing opinions about others, always telling myself "who am I to judge"

 This book gives us a glimpse of how society is affecting the lives of so many individuals and how much people care about their reputation.
-I gave 3 stars because I live in India & I am alien to the culture which the writer is talking about but if someone will write Indian version of this story then probably I can relate more.
+I gave three stars because I live in India & I am alien to the culture which the writer is talking about but if someone writes Indian version of this story then probably I can relate more.

 - Buddha by Deepak Chopra